 Excellent Good Satisfactory Weak

-1.2.1 Progress in internal data records
+1.2.1 Children's progress over time

-Assessment data and evidence in learning and development records show all children consistently demonstrate the expected progress or maintain already high standards in line with development norms and outcomes.
-Assessment data and documented learning records show across all domains almost all children demonstrate the expected progress or maintain already high standards that are in line with development norms and outcomes.
-Assessment data and documented learning records show most children demonstrate the expected progress that is in line with development norms and outcomes.
+Assessment data, evidence in learning and development records and observations show all children consistently demonstrate the expected progress or maintain already high standards in line with development norms and outcomes.
+Assessment data, documented learning records and observations show across all domains almost all children demonstrate the expected progress or maintain already high standards that are in line with development norms and outcomes.
+Assessment data, documented learning records and observations show most children demonstrate the expected progress that is in line with development norms and outcomes.
 Domains may show an uneven profile.
-Assessment data and documented learning records show less than three quarters of children demonstrate the expected progress that is in line with development norms and outcomes.
+Assessment data, documented learning records and observations show less than three quarters of children demonstrate the expected progress that is in line with development norms and outcomes.